pagopa/io-app/patches/patches.md

 This file describes the reason for the patches applied.

 ### react-native-vision-camera+2.15.4
-Created on **24/07/2023**
-FIXME: remove this patch after this [PR](https://github.com/mrousavy/react-native-vision-camera/pull/1666) has been merged and a new vision camera version has been released.
+Created on **24/07/2023** FIXME: remove this patch after this [PR](https://github.com/mrousavy/react-native-vision-camera/pull/1666) has been merged and a new vision camera version has been released.

+Updated on **01/10/2023** FIXME: remove this patch after upgrade `react-native-vision-camera` to the latest version

+#### Reason:
+- This patch going to remove all codes related to `colorSpace` to fix an issue on iOS 17.0.2 that cause the crash on camera load

 ### react-native-device-info+8.3.3
 Created on **15/12/2021**